 Carbon fiber poles are the gold standard for lightweight trekking poles.
 The material is stiff and strong and will bend and flex less than other materials during use.
 Carbon also minimizes vibrations and offers exceptional energy transfer.
 But, if a carbon fiber pole is damaged, there’s no bending here — it will break.

 Temperature extremes, particularly cold temperatures, can affect the durability of carbon fiber trekking poles, making them more brittle and susceptible to breaking.
 Their lighter weight means you’ll conserve a little more energy with every arm swing.
 On paper, the weight savings of carbon over aluminum might seem negligible, but every little bit counts during a 30-plus hour mountainous 100 miler!
 That weight savings comes at a premium, though, as carbon fiber trekking poles are more expensive than their aluminum counterparts.

 Choosing the Correct Trekking Pole Size

 Trekking pole sizes are based on the height of the user.
 An easy way to determine the appropriate size for your height is to stand with your elbows flexed at around 90 degrees with your forearms parallel to the floor.
 The distance from your hands to the ground will be the approximate length you will need for your trekking poles.
 Most manufacturers have a size chart or calculator available on their site to help you confirm the appropriate pole length based on a range of heights.
 If you’re unsure about which size to get, you can always go for an adjustable-length pole like the Leki Cross Trail FX Superlite.

-In theory, all trail running poles would be created equal — I mean, how many ways can you reimagine a stick, am I right? — but in reality, there are many subtle differences to consider when shopping for the right poles for you.
+In theory, all trekking poles would be created equal — I mean, how many ways can you reimagine a stick, am I right? — but in reality, there are many subtle differences to consider when shopping for the right poles for you.